-Sales funnel is among the most popular terms used by marketers these days, mostly because of the significant impact it has on generating high-quality leads for businesses around the world.
+Sales funnel among the most popular terms used by marketers these days, mostly because of the significant impact on generating high-quality leads for businesses worldwide.

 For eCommerce channels, developing an automated sales funnel is extremely important for two reasons: first, the technology allows for it to be automated and, second, you are competing with many businesses and need a perfect and automatic system to generate leads and convert them into sales.